Disabilities Support Program & Services

 We provide support services to meet your individual needs.
 Eligibility for specific services is based on the recommendation of a DSP&S counselor.
 San Jose City College provides the following services to our students with disabilities.

-For More Information Contact please contact the DSPS Office at:
+For more information, please contact the DSP&S Office at:

 TTY (408) 294-3447